The Comancheros (film): Production

 Wellman's novel had been bought for the screen by George Stevens, who wanted to direct it after Giant (1956).
 He then became interested in making The Diary of Anne Frank and sold the film rights to Fox for $300,000.
 Clair Huffaker was signed by the studio to adapt it for producer Charles Brackett, with Gary Cooper to star.
 Robert Wagner was in line to play Cooper's co-star.

-Cooper was in ill health and in early 1961 Douglas Heyes was announced as writer and director.
+Cooper was dying of cancer and in early 1961 Douglas Heyes was announced as writer and director.
 John Wayne and Charlton Heston were announced as stars but Heston dropped out and was replaced by Tom Tryon, then Heyes dropped out and was replaced by Michael Curtiz.
 Fox had the script rewritten by Wayne's regular writer James Edward Grant.

 Whitman, who later played a similar lead in the 1964 Rio Conchos, played the character Paul Regret, who was the lead in the novel, and Wayne's part had to be amplified for the film version.
 Wellman had envisioned Cary Grant as Regret as he wrote the novel.
 Gary Cooper and James Garner were originally set to be the leads but Cooper's ill health and Garner's blackballing over a dispute with Jack L. Warner ruled them out.

 According to Tom Mankiewicz, who worked on the film as an assistant, Curtiz was often ill during production and John Wayne took over the directing.
 Wayne told Mankiewicz to remove his John F. Kennedy button.

 Parts of the film were shot in Professor Valley, Dead Horse Point, King's Bottom, La Sal Mountains, Fisher Valley, Onion Creek, Hurrah Pass and Haver Ranch in Utah.
-Despite being set in Texas in 1843, all the characters use Winchester lever-action rifles and Colt Peacemaker pistols which were not in production until almost three decade later.
+Despite being set in Texas in 1843, all the characters use Winchester lever-action rifles and Colt Peacemaker pistols which were not in production until almost three decades later.